semasuka/blog/_posts/2019-01-16-variables-data-type-operators-python.md

     Please enter your height 1.88

-Since we know that any input is a string data type, we need to cast it in order to use it as numerical data type and do arithmetic operation on it.
+Since we know that any input is a string data type, we need to cast it to use it as numerical data type and do arithmetic operation on it.

 ```python